 Bulking does not mean putting away as much food as possible, regardless of the quality or quantity.
 Few women will want to gain large amounts of fat as well as muscle.
 This is simply a waste of energy and will not achieve the desired aesthetic.

-Aim to consume a Performance-Meal or Meal Replacement drink every 3 hours, comprised of low GI carbs, lean protein and healthy fats.
+Aim to consume a small meal or snack every three hours, comprised of low GI carbs, lean protein, and healthy fats.
 In addition, a wide variety of fruit and vegetables will keep you feeling full and will ensure adequate micronutrient and fibre intake.

 Pay attention to the pre-and post-workout meals, in particular.
-The pre-workout meal, consumed at least an hour if not two before training should be focused on low GI carbs and lean protein, with some fruit.
-Post-workout nutrition should be an immediate whey protein shake, or other fast acting protein source, followed by a meal of low-medium GI carbs, lean protein, healthy fats and vegetables.
+The pre-workout meal, consumed at least an hour if not two before training, should be focused on low GI carbs and lean protein, with some fruit.
+Post-workout nutrition should be an immediate whey protein shake, or another fast-acting protein source, followed by a meal of low-medium GI carbs, lean protein, healthy fats, and vegetables.

-Early morning cardio exercise, at a moderate level, will increase the calorie deficit without having to reduce intake of food dramatically and will help to burn fat while the body is in an unfuelled state.
+Bodybuilders choosing diet cutting cannot focus on the consumption of food alone.
+The right exercise routine is just as important to enhance the effects of the diet.
+Early morning cardio exercise, at a moderate level, will increase the calorie deficit without having to reduce the intake of food dramatically and will help to burn fat while the body is unfuelled.

-Weight training should be no different from that of male body builders.
 Low to moderate rep ranges with heavy weights will promote the development of muscle, unlike high rep ranges with low weights, which is more likely to burn a mixture of muscle and fat.
-See the articles on training for further details.